 You might know it as ketum, biak, kakuam, ithang, or thom, but most of the time, it’s called Kratom.
 While you may have only heard of Kratom recently in the United States, this substance is not new – it’s as old as time!
-It has many powerful, natural properties and has been used for centuries in herbal and medicinal capacities.
+It is believed to have many powerful, natural properties and has been used for centuries in herbal and medicinal capacities.
 In many other countries, though, it is banned.

 Kratom leaves are typically dried and crushed into a powder and this powdered Krarom leaf can be taken in a number of ways; a popular method is to prepare it into a tea.
-Generally, people find that drinking unflavoured Kratom tea tastes a lot like green tea; it can be a tad bitter so often other ingredients are added to enhance the flavor.
+Generally, people find that drinking unflavored Kratom tea tastes a lot like green tea; it can be a tad bitter so often other ingredients may be added to enhance the flavor.
 The tea can be sipped whilst warm or even consumed cold.

 The Benefits of Drinking Kratom Tea

-Tea made or infused with Kratom leaves or powder offers a wide range of potential benefits ranging from therapeutic to recreational.
+Tea made or infused with Kratom leaves or powder is believed to offer a wide range of potential benefits ranging from therapeutic to recreational.
 The benefits of Kratom have been widely reported and supported by science and consumers alike.